 The fellowship relieves students in the second, third, or fourth year of their doctoral program from all teaching duties in their home department.
-Fellows receive a full stipend for the academic year, a $500 research fund, tuition, the health services fee, and health and dental insurance.
+Fellows also receive a $500 research fund and, beginning in 2024–25, may elect to receive office space and be in residence at the institute.
 Students already scheduled for a fellowship year, with approval of the student's program, may defer that fellowship to a later year.
 The fellowship does not extend the student's funding clock.

 Students can apply at any stage of their pursuit of the certificate, whether or not they have started the sequence of collaborative seminars, are formally enrolled in the certificate program, or will have completed all its requirements.